bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 ## Generated Fixtures

-In many cases having a module for each fixture can be too much overhead.
+In many cases having a single module for each fixture can be too much overhead.
 In these cases fixtures can be generated using a single entrypoint in the base directory:

 ```js
 // shops/index.js